 ENGR 4310.
 Thermodynamics.
 3 Hours.

 Also offered as PHYS 4310.
-Prerequisites: PHYS 2211, PHYS 2212, MATH 2263, or consent of the instructor.
+Prerequisites: PHYS 2212K with a grade of "C" or better.
+Pre- or Co-requisite: MATH 2263.
 Basic principles of classical thermodynamics, which includes open and closed systems for both steady and transient processes.

 ENGR 4950.
 Directed Study in Engineering.
 1-3 Hours.